Skip to Content

 Conclusion

 You most likely apply toner or toning products to eliminate brassy tones in your hair.
-No matter what product you use, your hair has the potential to turn grey from toner.
+No matter what product you use, your hair can look grey after toning, especially if it is porous or the toner sits too long.

 While your hair may not be turning grey from age or natural causes, it can still cause panic after leaving the salon (or at home).